 According to a Harvard CAPS/Harris survey, 48% of voters in swing states who said they’d vote early supported Trump while 47% sided Harris.
 Another 5% of voters said they had voted or chose another candidate.

-stated in an interview with Reuters on October 13 and German radio Hessischer Rundfunk that “the message (to Russian president Vladimir Putin) is that he won’t get his way.
+Mark Rutte stated in an interview with Reuters on October 13 and German radio Hessischer Rundfunk that “the message (to Russian president Vladimir Putin) is that he won’t get his way.
 Ukraine will prevail.”

 On Oct.
-14, hundreds of Ukrainian schools, businesses and outlets including the Kyiv Independent received bomb threats by email.
+14, hundreds of Ukrainian schools, businesses and media outlets including the Kyiv Independent received bomb threats by email.
 This prompted the evacuation of state institutions.

-The Air Force reported that Ukrainian forces shot down 12 of the 17 of the type Shahed launched by Russia over night.
+The Air Force reported that Ukrainian forces shot down 12 of the 17 drones of the type Shahed launched by Russia over night.
 Overnight, seven S-300/400 and two Kh 59 missiles were fired at Mykolaiv Oblast.

 “With the beginning of the ‘heating seasons,’ we can anticipate massive Russian strikes in the energy sector,” Oleksandr Litvynenko said, National Security and Defense Council Sec.

-Dmytro Lytvyn, Ukraine’s presidential advisor, reacted after almost a full week of silence following Ukrainska Pravda’s claim that the Ukrainian Government is exerting “systematic” pressure against one of Ukraine’s largest media sites.
+Dmytro Lytvyn, Ukraine’s presidential advisor, reacted after almost a full week of silence following Ukrainska Pravda’s claim that the Ukrainian Government is exerting “systematic” pressure against one of Ukraine’s largest news media sites.

 The statement follows an article in the French newspaper Le Monde that claimed that Tuareg fighters of the anti-government CSP were using Ukrainian drones to attack the military and Wagner mercenaries.